veaba/tensorflow-docs/docs/tf.compat/v1/gfile/MakeDirs.md

 ```
 It succeeds if dirname already exists and is writable.
 #### Args:
-- dirname: string, name of the directory to be created
+- `dirname`: string, name of the directory to be created
 #### Raises:
-- errors.OpError: If the operation fails.
+- `errors.OpError`: If the operation fails.